eweik/edisonweik.github.io/_posts/2018-7-1-Learning-Physics-from-the-Machine.md

 <br>

 <div align="justify">
-This, however, is a tricky question to answer.
-Neural networks work well, but there are many open questions about them.
+These are tricky questions to answer.
+Neural networks work well, but there are still some mysteries about them.
 Why do they work so well?
-What is the neural net learning from the data?
-Why is it learning that particular thing?
+What structure are they learning?
+Why that structure?

 <br><br>

-The objective of this work is to interpret what the neural network has learned in terms that physicists could understand.
-The motivation for this is to gain insight and possibly learn something new about the nature of the physics involved.
+The objective of the work which this post is based on is to interpret what the neural network has learned in physical terms.
+The motivation is that maybe physicists can gain insight and possibly learn something new about the nature of the physics involved from neural nets.
 </div>

 # Translating from machine to human